-Dwell Time is not just a metric.
-It's a proactive security philosophy and culture that drives unified change across all security operations to achieve a common objective - Minimize the opportunity a threat actor has to cause harm to your organization.
+Dwell time is not just a metric.
+It's a proactive security philosophy and culture that drives unified change across all security operations to achieve a common objective: Minimize the opportunity a threat actor has to cause harm to your organization.

-Our security experts have put together the suggestions below to help you and your security team drive toward operating and measuring your security program by dwell time.
-It's important to note that these suggestions are borne out of Armor's own strategies and design elements of our Spartan threat prevention and response platform.
+Our security experts have put together the suggestions on the next page to help you and your security team drive toward operating and measuring your security program by dwell time.
+It's important to note that these suggestions are borne out of Armor's own strategies and design elements of our cloud security threat detection and response platform.
 In other words, they are proven.